khanrc/tf.gans-comparison/README.md

 ### DCGAN

+Radford, Alec, Luke Metz, and Soumith Chintala.
+"Unsupervised representation learning with deep convolutional generative adversarial networks." arXiv preprint arXiv:1511.06434 (2015).

 - Relatively simple networks
-- Learning rate for discriminator (D_lr) is 2e-4
+- Learning rate for discriminator (D_lr) is 2e-4 and learning rate for generator (G_lr) is 2e-4 (proposed in the paper) and 1e-3

 |                G_lr=2e-4                 |                G_lr=1e-3                 |
 | :--------------------------------------: | :--------------------------------------: |
 |                   50k                    |                   30k                    |
 | ![dcgan.G2e-4.50k](assets/dcgan.G2e-4.50k.png) | ![dcgan.G1e-3.30k](assets/dcgan.G1e-3.30k.png) |

+Second row (50k, 30k) indicates each training iteration.

 Higher learning rate for generator makes better results.
 I used G_lr=1e-3 and D_lr=2e-4 which is the same as the paper suggested.
 In this case, however, the generator has been collapsed sometimes due to its large learning rate.
 Lowering both learning rate can bring stability like https://ajolicoeur.wordpress.com/cats/ in which suggested D_lr=5e-5 and G_lr=2e-4.

 ### EBGAN

+Zhao, Junbo, Michael Mathieu, and Yann LeCun.
+"Energy-based generative adversarial network." arXiv preprint arXiv:1609.03126 (2016).

-- I like energy concept, so this paper also very interesting
+- I like energy concept, so this paper is very interesting
-  - But EBGAN is not a more energy-based model: [Are Energy-Based GANs any more energy-based than normal GANs?](http://www.inference.vc/are-energy-based-gans-actually-energy-based/)
+  - But there is a criticism that EBGAN is not a more energy-based model: [Are Energy-Based GANs any more energy-based than normal GANs?](http://www.inference.vc/are-energy-based-gans-actually-energy-based/)

-- Anyway, the energy concept and autoencoder based loss function are impressive personally, and the results are also good
+- Anyway, the energy concept and autoencoder based loss function are very impressive, and the results are also good
-- But I have a question for Pulling-away Term (PT), which prevents mode-collapse
+- But I have a question for Pulling-away Term (PT), which prevents mode-collapse.
+This is the same idea with minibatch discrimination.
 - Theoretically, the role of PT is to prevent mode-collapse

 |             pt weight = 0.1              |                No pt loss                |